DeskShare homepage Deutsch Français Español Portuguese

 Figure 4

-By using the examples shown here as guides, you will be able to configure Auto FTP Manager to handle all your the file-transfer tasks.
+By using the examples shown here as guides, you will be able to configure Auto FTP Manager to automate and schedule your the file-transfer tasks.